So, Let’s talk Copyright for a sec.

-My point here is that we all need to be aware of what the laws are, even when using licensed stock.
+My point here is that we all need to be aware of what the laws surrounding intellectual property are, even when using licensed stock.
 The people doing that work are well trained, but they are human.
 Sometimes things slip through that shouldn’t.
-Even if you find a “commercially available” version of something that you KNOW shouldn’t be used commercially, just don’t do it… Some of the larger stock houses will help you (a little bit: like $5,000-20,000) if you get into trouble from using something you licensed through them.
+Even if you find a “commercially available” version of something that you KNOW shouldn’t be used commercially, just don’t do it… Some of the larger stock agencies will help you (a little bit: like $5,000-20,000) if you get into trouble from using something you licensed through them.
 It’s called “indemnification”, and I have another blog post planned explaining how it works.
 But not all of them offer it (I, for sure, know that BigStockPhoto does not, FYI).

 The VERY BABY BASICS are kind of like this.